NLPforGPs/NLP-Primary-Care/README.md

 ## Fine-tune Pretrained Models with Distant Supervision
-> This method is to fine-tune the pretrained models using descriptions and adapt to transcripts.
+> This method is to fine-tune the pretrained models using descriptions and adapt them to transcripts.

 ### Setup
 #### Initialise repo in your home directory